 Work that is done and needs to be checked by somebody else in the team.

-Actually, this column can be skipped, provided there is an agreement in the team that anything which moves to “Done” needs to be reviewed before being closed.
+This column can be skipped, provided there is an agreement in the team that anything which moves to “Done” needs to be reviewed before being closed.

 - Assign the task to the user who moves the task to “In progress”;